wkta/mythrandian-guard/README.md

 Once your server can be reached via `localhost/~usernamehere`, then you can install PHP (the game has been tested using v7.1.33)\
+along with basic PHP modules.

-On ubuntu you can use:
+On ubuntu you can use the following command:

 ```
-apt install php libapache2-mod-php
+apt install php libapache2-mod-php php-mysql php-xml
 ```

 It is strongly recommended to use symlinks between your virtual host